chop-dbhi/twitter-adr-blstm/readme.md

 {citation}

+**Note** that the code in this release has been updated from the original version to correspond to new versions of Keras and Theano.
+As a result, the model is missing a dropout layer which will impact the results.
+For the original release, see v1.0.

 ----

 ### Quick Start

-1. Ensure your Python environment has all the requirements listed in ./src/requirements.txt, in particular [Theano](http://deeplearning.net/software/theano/install.html) (v0.7.0) and [Keras]() (v0.3.1).
+1. Ensure your **Python 2.7** environment has all the requirements listed in ./requirements.txt, in particular [Theano](http://deeplearning.net/software/theano/install.html) (v1.0.2) and [Keras]() (v2.2.2).
 We used an [Enthought Canopy Python distribution](https://store.enthought.com/downloads/#default) to cover the rest.
+Note this code is not yet updated to work with Python 3.

 2. Download the original [Twitter ADR Dataset v1.0](http://diego.asu.edu/Publications/ADRMine.html) and the [word2vec\_twitter\_model](http://www.fredericgodin.com/software/) from the respective dataset authors by running this script: